piotrpl/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image3]

 ####3.
-Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+Perspective transform.

+The code for this step is contained in the first section "Color transforms & gradients." of the IPython notebook located in "./solution.ipynb".

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
+The code for my perspective transform includes a function called `warp()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner:

 ```
 src = np.float32(